Inclusive Communities Project

 A nonprofit organization

-The Inclusive Communities Project ("ICP") promotes fair housing by working to address historic policies and practices that limit choice and access to affordable housing for low-income families.
-ICP's programs and services are designed to educate, advocate, and empower families participating in HUD's Housing Choice Voucher Program.
+The Inclusive Communities Project ("ICP") promotes affordable and fair housing by working to address historic policies and practices that limit choice and access to housing for low-income families.
+ICP's programs and services are designed to educate, advocate for, and empower families participating in HUD's Housing Choice Voucher Program.

 Mission

-The Inclusive Communities Project (ICP) is a nonprofit organization that works to create and maintain thriving racially and economically inclusive communities, expand fair and affordable housing opportunities for low-income families, and redress policies and practices that perpetuate the harmful effects of discrimination and segregation.
+ICP is a nonprofit organization that works to create and maintain inclusive communities by expanding fair and affordable housing for low-income families and redressing the harmful effects of racial discrimination and segregation.

 Needs